lmickes/pyWitness/docs/_sources/installation.rst.txt

 First you will need a suitable python environment.
 If you already have anaconda or miniconda installed you can skip this part

   * Install `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_
-  * Open a Terminal (MacOS) or PowerShell (Windows)
+  * Open a terminal (MacOS) or PowerShell (Windows)
-  * Install (ipython, numpy, scipy, pandas, matplotlib) by typing the following into your Terminal/PowerShell
+  * Install (ipython, numpy, scipy, pandas, matplotlib) by typing the following into your terminal/PowerShell
      * ``conda install ipython``
      * ``conda install numpy``
      * ``conda install scipy``